milselarch/ngrok-startup-bot/README.md

-Telegram bot to start and receive info about ngrok sessions
+Telegram bot to start and receive info about ngrok connections

 This project uses python3.12

 ## Setup Instructions

+1. Install htop, and install and setup ngrok
-1. setup virtual environment
+2. setup virtual environment
    ```shell
    $ python3.12 -m venv venv
    $ source venv/bin/activate
    ```
-2. Create a config.yml file at the project root (use config.example.yml as a template)
+3. Create a config.yml file at the project root (use config.example.yml as a template)
-3. Install dependencies and do database initialisation
+4. Install dependencies and do database initialisation
    ```shell
    (venv) $ python -m pip install -r requirements.txt
    ```
-4. Run the bot
+5. Run the bot
    ```shell
    (venv) $ python bot.py
    ```